-There was a small decrease in total assets due to the private placement of \$500,000 completed on February 28, 2018 offset by the write off of \$229,096 for the Ashley Option.
+There was a small decrease in total assets as at April 30, 2018 due to the private placement of \$500,000 completed on February 28, 2018 offset by the write off of \$229,096 for the Ashley Option.
 The Company also made option payments for the Matachewan and Wydee properties and the new additions of the Egan and Currie properties.